 Another condition that often responds more favourably to medicinal cannabis than traditional medicine is muscular sclerosis.
-Evidence from clinical trials show the positive impact that cannabis has on muscle spasticity, arm and leg pain, and even mood.
+Evidence from clinical trials shows the positive impact that cannabis has on muscle spasticity, arm and leg pain, and even mood.

-Glaucoma is a leading cause of blindness and another condition that can be treated by medicinal cannabis.
+Glaucoma is a leading cause of blindness and another condition that can be treated with medicinal cannabis.
 Marijuana can relieve and reduce the intraocular pressure that causes damage of the optic nerve in the eyes.
 There is even evidence that it can reverse deterioration as well.